lawnsea/jssummit-front-end-optimization/slides/theory.md

 # Theory and method of performance optimization

+Notes:
+- Now lay out the method that I take when approaching a performance project

 <div class="center-image">
 ![Systems Performance: Enterprise and the Cloud](./assets/systems-performance-brendan-gregg.jpeg)
 </div>

+Notes:
+- Brendan Gregg, currently of Netflix, formerly of Joyent and Sun

 ## What is performance optimization?